Regular procedure

 Police and border guards also have the competence of registering asylum applications, for which in these cases they are the authority in charge of conducting the asylum interview.
 This mostly happens to asylum claims made at borders and from the CIE, but also for asylum claims lodged on the territory given the lack of capacity and resources of the OAR.
 They do not decide on the application for international protection, however, as this is the sole responsibility of the OAR.

-When the case is then forwarded to the OAR for examination, the caseworker in charge may decide to hold a second interview with the applicant when they consider the information in the case file to be insufficient.[21]
-The case examination reports do not systematically refer to whether a second interview is necessary, although the law states that the decision to hold further interviews must be reasoned.
-However, since March 2020, second interviews are not held due to health measures taken in response to the COVID-19 pandemic.
-[22] They have been resumed in person in 2021 and the situation was still similar to pre-pandemic years.[23]
+When the case is then forwarded to the OAR for examination, the caseworker in charge may decide to hold a second interview with the applicant when they consider the information in the case file to be insufficient.[26]
+The case examination reports do not systematically refer to whether a second interview is necessary, although the law states that the decision to hold further interviews must be motivated.
+After a stop at the beginning of the pandemic, second interviews were resumed in person in 2021 and the situation was still similar to pre-pandemic years.[27]
 Nevertheless interviews with the Social Work Units (UTS) are carried out by phone.
-The Ombudsman has already stated in 2016 that a mandatory second interview must always be held when the first one has not been conducted by an OAR caseworker,[24] given that the person conducting the interview might not be sufficiently trained.[25]
+The Ombudsperson has already stated in 2016 that a mandatory second interview must always be held when the first one has not been conducted by an OAR caseworker,[28] given that the person conducting the interview might not be sufficiently trained.[29]

 Interpretation